frappe/erpnext/docs/docs.user.stock.item.md

 ERPNext lets you maintain multiple selling prices for an Item using Price Lists.
 A Price List is a name you can give to a set of Item prices.
 ￼
 Why would you want Price Lists?
 You have different prices for different zones (based on the shipping costs), for different currencies, regions etc.

-### Item Valuation

-How are Items Valued?

-One of the major features of any inventory system is that you can find out the value of any item based on its historic or average price.
-You can also find the value of all your items for your balance sheet.
-Why is valuation important?

-- The buying price fluctuates.
-- The value changes because of some process (value add).
-- The value changes because of decay, loss etc.

-You may encounter these terms, so lets clarify:

-- Rate: Rate at which the transaction takes place.
-- Valuation Rate: Rate at which the items value is set for your valuation.

-There are two major ways in which ERPNext values your items.

-- **FIFO (First In First Out):** In this system, ERPNext assumes that you will consume / sell those Items first that you bought first.
-For example, if you buy an Item at price X and then after a few days at price Y. Thus when you sell your Item, ERPNext will reduce the quantity of the Item priced at X first and then Y.

-￼

-- **Moving Average:** In this method, ERPNext assumes that the value of the item at any point is the average price of the units of that Item in stock.
-For example, if the value of an Item is X in a Warehouse with quantity Y and another quantity Y1 is added to the Warehouse at cost X1, the new value X2 would be:

-> New Value X2 = (X * Y + X1 * Y1) / (Y + Y1)

 #### Negative Stock